Hank Locklin: 1955–1974: Move to RCA Records and biggest success

 Locklin did not reach the top of the country charts again, but he continued having commercial success with RCA Victor.
-In 1961, he had three top 20 hits with "One Step Ahead of My Past", "From Here to There to You" and "You're the Reason".
+In 1961, he had three top-20 hits with "One Step Ahead of My Past", "From Here to There to You", and "You're the Reason".
 In November 1961, the single "Happy Birthday to Me" (written by Bill Anderson) reached number seven on the Billboard country songs chart.
-It was followed by "Happy Journey", which climbed to number ten on the country singles list in February 1962.
-An album of the same name also followed in 1962 that also included the top 20 single, "We're Gonna Go Fishin'".
+It was followed by "Happy Journey", which went to number 10 on the country singles list in February 1962.
+An album of the same name followed in 1962, and it included the top-20 single "We're Gonna Go Fishin'".
 The song also became a major hit in the United Kingdom.
-His 1964 song, "Followed Closely by My Teardrops", would be his last major hit for several years.
+His 1964 song "Followed Closely by My Teardrops" was his only major hit for several years.